Lehmanator/capstone/README.md

 ## Execution

-The flask CLI tool requires that the name of the flask app be provided as an environment variable.
+The flask CLI tool requires that the name of the flask app be provided as an environment variable. <br />

 |        Variable       |                   Description                  |
 |:---------------------:|:----------------------------------------------:|
 | FLASK_APP             | The name of the Flask App that needs to be run |